techee/lsp-proxy/README.md

 - `initializationOptions` (default `null`): the `initializationOptions` field of the `initialize` request that is passed to the server.
 This value is also returned when the client calls `workspace/didChangeConfiguration`.
-The exact format of this field is server-specific - consult the documentation of your server.
-If set to `null`, the proxy forwards the `initializationOptions` value from the client for the primary server and sets the value to `null` for all other servers.
+The exact format of this field is server-specific - consult the documentation of the server.
+If set to `null`, the proxy forwards the `initializationOptions` value from the client for the primary server and sets the value to `null` for all other servers
+- `useDiagnostics` (default `True`): whether to use diagnostics (errors, warnings) received using `textDocument/publishDiagnostics` from this server

 The script can be made executable or started using
 ```